moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/metamask.md

 ![Add network in Metamask](/images/builders/interact/ethereum-api/wallets/metamask/metamask-8.png)

 Once you've added the network, you'll be redirected to a screen stating that you've successfully added a network.
-Furthermore, you'll be prompted a button to **Switch to Moonbase Alpha**, the network added in this example.
+Furthermore, you'll be prompted a button to **Switch to EVM ContainerChain Dancebox**, the network added in this example.

 ![Successfully added a network in Metamask](/images/builders/interact/ethereum-api/wallets/metamask/metamask-9.png)